PLOPLO.com

 Cards and chips ring the betting line from every seat, capturing the pressure of position.

-PLO Opening Ranges by Position
+PLO Preflop Opening Ranges by Position, With Free Charts

 Before the flop, several players protect their hands while chips already sit in the middle.